 • Gently stir the curds for 20 minutes, while maintaining the temperature at 30°C. Be careful not to be too rough and shatter the curds.

-• Line your two Feta baskets with loose weave cheese making cloth.
-If you take a 90 centimetre square of cloth you can cut it into four quarters, so you have two for use now and two to put away for later.
+• Line your two Feta baskets with a loose-weave cheese-making cloth.
+If you take a 90-centimetre square of cloth you can cut it into four quarters, so you have two for use now and two to put away for later.

 • Gently ladle your curds and whey into your lined baskets.
 Be sure to catch the whey for future use in cooking or for adding to your brine solution, if you intend to brine your Feta.
 If you do not get all of your curds into the basket you may need to wait a few minutes for the curds already in the basket to settle.
 Then once there is room add the remaining curds and whey.

 • Once both baskets are full, and you have all of your curds in the baskets, fold the cloth over the top of the curds and then place one basket on top of the other so the weight of the curds in the top basket is pressing the curds in the bottom basket.
 You will need to swap the baskets over every 15 minutes for the first 90 minutes and then every hour for the next five to six hours.
 This is to ensure that the curds in both baskets are pressed evenly.

 • If you like your Feta drier you may press the cheese in the baskets by placing a filled or partially filled two-litre milk bottle on top of the top basket to act as additional weight.
 Whether you do this and for how long will be a matter of personal taste and experience.

 • Once the cheeses have drained remove them from the baskets, peel away the cheese-making cloth and on a clean cutting board, cut the Feta into one-and-a-half centimetre cubes.

 • Place your cubes of Feta into a storage container with a grid in the bottom so that the Feta will not be sitting in any additional whey that drains from the cheese.